 - Perform routine mechanical inspections of all trucks and make any necessary repairs before sending the vehicle out on a trip

 - Maintain accurate vehicle inspection and repair records

 Also, FMCSA regulations prohibit trucks from carrying more than 20,000 pounds of cargo per axle, and the gross vehicle weight (GVW) of the truck cannot exceed 80,000 pounds.

-If you’ve been injured in a truck accident caused by the negligence of another, please contact the Law Offices of Mickey Fine today to schedule your free consultation.
+If you’ve been injured in a truck accident caused by the negligence of another, please contact the truck accident lawyers at The Law Offices of Mickey Fine today to schedule your FREE consultation.
 Mickey Fine serves clients in Bakersfield, California.

 Common Injuries in Bakersfield Semi Truck Accidents